yllvar/Quant-Autoresearch/README.md

 # Quant Autoresearch

 **Quant Autoresearch** is an institutional-grade, autonomous framework for quantitative strategy discovery.
-Adapted from the `autoresearch` philosophy and engineered with the **OPENDEV** terminal-agent architecture, it treats the search for alpha as a **long-horizon code evolution problem**.
+Adapted from the Karpathy's `autoresearch` philosophy https://github.com/karpathy/autoresearch and engineered with the **OPENDEV** terminal-agent architecture, it treats the search for alpha as a **long-horizon code evolution problem**.

 Unlike traditional backtesters that require manual hypothesis testing, Quant Autoresearch deploys a **compound AI system** where specialized sub-agents iterate on strategy logic, grounded in academic literature and real-time market data, while humans define only the constraints (the "Constitution").